stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ------------------------------------------------------------

-Q18) “boot.dol not found”.
+Q19) “boot.dol not found”.
 A) Nintendont not set up on SD.
 Run “SD Setup” again.

 ------------------------------------------------------------

-Q19) SaveMii can’t find my injects.
+Q20) SaveMii can’t find my injects.
 A) Use **SaveMii Inject MOD**, not the vanilla version.

 ------------------------------------------------------------

-Q20) GB/C games don’t save when using the VC reset button.
+Q21) GB/C games don’t save when using the VC reset button.
-A) Normal behavior — GoombaColor doesn’t handle VC resets.
+A) Normal behavior, GoombaColor doesn’t handle VC resets.
    Use the in-game reset button combo instead.

 ------------------------------------------------------------

-Q21) “NKit error?”
+Q22) “NKit error?”
 A) You used a pirated or modified dump.
 Use a real ISO.
    UWUVCI does **not** support illegal or altered files.

 ------------------------------------------------------------

-Q22) “Stuck on ‘Copying to SD’”.
+Q23) “Stuck on ‘Copying to SD’”.
 A) Manually copy it yourself:
    Go to UWUVCI’s `InjectedGames` folder → move the inject to your SD card.

 ------------------------------------------------------------

-Q23) Help with ROM hacks or mods?
+Q24) Help with ROM hacks or mods?
 A) Mods are unsupported.
-   If it runs on real hardware, it might work here — but ask the mod’s community.
+   If it runs on real hardware, it might work here, but ask the mod’s community.
    UWUVCI can’t guarantee mod compatibility.

 ============================================================
  🧰 Advanced Troubleshooting
 ============================================================

-Q24) “UWUVCI still won’t open” after installing .NET.
+Q25) “UWUVCI still won’t open” after installing .NET.
 A) Check Windows Event Viewer for crash details.
    If it references missing DLLs, rerun the installer.

 ------------------------------------------------------------

-Q25) “Could not load CNUSPACKER.dll” or similar.
+Q26) “Could not load CNUSPACKER.dll” or similar.
-A) Required DLLs are missing — rerun the installer to restore them.
+A) Required DLLs are missing, rerun the installer to restore them.

 ------------------------------------------------------------

-Q26) UWUVCI’s progress bar gets stuck.
+Q27) UWUVCI’s progress bar gets stuck.
 A) Update Tools: click ⚙️ → “Update Tools”.

 ------------------------------------------------------------

-Q27) Mac/Linux version?
+Q28) Mac/Linux version?
 A) UWUVCI-3 uses WPF, a Windows-only framework.
-   Use Wine or CrossOver — UWUVCI auto-detects non-Windows systems.
+   Use Wine or CrossOver, UWUVCI auto-detects non-Windows systems.
    UWUVCI-Prime (v4) will be natively cross-platform.

 ------------------------------------------------------------

-Q28) Where are the Log and Settings files?
+Q29) Where are the Log and Settings files?
 A) Windows:
       %localappdata%\UWUVCI-V3
    Mac/Linux (Wine):